 Argument Value

-destination: the root window of the screen on which the colormap is
+destination The root window of the screen on which the colormap is installed

-being installed

-propagate: False
+propogate False

-event-mask: ColormapChange
+event-mask ColormapChange

-event: a ClientMessage with:
+event: an ClientMessage with th:

-window: the root window, as above
+window: The root window, as above

 type: WM_COLORMAP_NOTIFY

-format: 32
+format 32

-data[0]: the timestamp of the event that caused the client to start

-or stop installing colormaps
+data[0] the timestampe of the event that caused the client to start or stop installing colormaps

-data[1]: 1 if the client is starting colormap installation, 0 if the

-client is finished with colormap installation
+data[1] 1 if the client is starting colormap installation, 0 if the client is finished with colormap installation

-data[2]: reserved, must be zero
+data[2] reserved, must be zero

-data[3]: reserved, must be zero
+data[3] reserved, must be zero

-data[4]: reserved, must be zero
+data[4] reserved, must be zero

 This feature was introduced in version 2.0 of this document, and there will be a significant period of time before all window managers can be expected to implement this feature.
-Before using this feature, clients must check the compliance level of the window manager (using the mechanism described in section 4.3) to verify that it supports this feature.
+Before using this feature, clients must check the compliance level of the window manager (using the mechanism described in the section called "Communication with the Window Manager by Means of Selections") to verify that it supports this feature.
 This is necessary to prevent colormap installation conflicts between clients and older window managers.